 When to Mail All of Your Holiday Gifts So They Arrive on Time, According to Postal Officials

-Is there anything worse than learning that a special holiday gift you sent to a loved one arrived the day after Christmas?
-Picking out the perfect present is only half the work, after all: You'll also need to plan ahead to ensure your gift reaches the intended recipient on time, too.
+The holidays are upon us, which is why it's important to shop for and mail out your gifts promptly during the season.
+After all, is there anything worse than learning that a special holiday gift you sent to a loved one arrived the day after Christmas?
+And picking out the perfect present is only half the work: You'll also need to plan ahead to ensure your gift reaches the intended recipient on time, too.
 Though Christmas falls at the end of December, mail carriers have cut-off deadlines that are established weeks beforehand—and they're even more pressing for Hanukkah, which is celebrated earlier this year.

-Nearly all of the leading mail services in the United States will share recommended shipping deadlines in the weeks leading up to November.
-To ensure that your holiday gifts arrive at their destination intact and on time, we asked representatives from each major shipping service for the need-to-know mailing dates for 2019, including the United States Postal Service (USPS), FedEx, and the United Parcel Service (UPS).
+Nearly all of the leading mail services in the United States will share recommended shipping deadlines in the weeks leading up to the official start of the festive season.
+To ensure that your presents arrive at their destination intact and on time, we asked representatives from each major shipping service for the need-to-know mailing dates, including the United States Postal Service (USPS), FedEx, and the United Parcel Service (UPS).
 Keep in mind that online retailers may have their own deadlines for holiday delivery that should be made available to you before placing your order.
+To make sure you spread joy in time, you'll want to know exactly when to ship packages while the pandemic continues.

 United States Postal Service

-Since Hanukkah often begins before Christmas, most mail carriers are operating normally as this is not considered a federal holiday.
-But since Hanukkah falls between December 22 and 30 this year, you'll need to pay attention to the following deadlines if you want your gift to reach its destination on the first day of Hanukkah.
-If you plan ahead and can package your gift more than 10 days in advance of Christmas, you'll be able to take advantage of USPS's ground shipping options, which are often much more affordable than similar options with other carriers.
-According to Kim Frum, a senior public relations representative for USPS, the cut-off date for all customers wishing to have their gifts delivered by December 25 via ground shipping is December 14 (this includes domestic addresses anywhere in the United States, including Hawaii and Alaska).
+Since Hanukkah often begins before Christmas, most mail carriers are operating normally, as this is not considered a federal holiday.
+It falls early—between November 28 and December 6—this year, so pay close attention and send out presents accordingly so they arrive by the first night.
+As for Christmas?
+If you plan ahead and can package your gift more than 10 days in advance of December 25, you'll be able to take advantage of USPS's ground shipping options, which are often much more affordable than similar options with other carriers.
+According to Frum, the cut-off date for all customers wishing to have their gifts delivered by December 25 via ground shipping is December 15 (this includes domestic addresses anywhere in the United States, including Hawaii and Alaska).

-USPS offers First-Class postage on packages weighing up to 16 ounces (like very small trinkets that are virtually weightless such as jewelry), and those need to be sent by December 20.
-If you miss the ground shipping date, then your next best bet is Priority Mail, which has a firm deadline of Saturday, December 21.
+USPS offers First-Class postage on packages weighing up to 16 ounces or greeting cards, and those need to be sent by December 18.
+If you miss the ground shipping date, then your next best bet is Priority Mail, which has a firm deadline of Monday, December 20.
 Priority Mail packages are stored in standard boxes that are shipped at a flat-rate to zip codes across the country and you can load up to 70 pounds in a single box at the same rate.

 United Parcel Service

-UPS retail locations operate on a limited schedule on Christmas Eve (and won't be delivering on Christmas Day) but customers can ship items around the world using their international services up to a week before Christmas arrives.
-While some ground packages need to be in transit as early as December 13, gifts can be flown internationally using UPS' Air packages by scheduling pickups through December 19—and the absolute last day for scheduled delivery on Christmas Eve for UPS packages is December 20.
-For more information on UPS' holiday schedule and shipping options, click here.
+UPS retail locations operate on a limited schedule in the days leading up to Christmas Eve (and won't be delivering on Christmas Day), but customers can ship items around the world using their international services up to a week before Christmas arrives.
+While some ground packages need to be in transit as early as December 15, gifts can be flown internationally using UPS' Air packages by scheduling pickups through December 22—and the absolute last day for scheduled delivery on Christmas Eve for UPS packages is December 23.
+"The last days to ship to help ensure delivery on or before December 24 can be found on the year-end schedule," says Matthew O'Connor, the senior manager of public relations for UPS.